nativewrappers/fivem-client/CONTRIBUTING.md

 ## Issues

 We use GitHub issues to track public bugs and requests.
 Please ensure your bug description is clear and has sufficient instructions to be able to reproduce the issue.
-THe best way is to provide an example resource in JS that uses any of the fivem-js features directly.
+THe best way is to provide an example resource in JS that uses any of the native-wrappers-client features directly.

 ## Pull Requests